 Cover image © Shane Rebenschied

-“After the end of the Outside world, the Plain folk survived,” is the appropriately unadorned opening line of The Hallowed Ones, a novel that may well be the first true “crossover” book from the most popular genre you’ve never heard of: Amish fiction.
+"After the end of the Outside world, the Plain folk survived."
+That's the appropriately unadorned opening line of The Hallowed Ones, a novel that may well be the first true crossover book from the most popular genre you've never heard of: Amish fiction.

-The bizarre and best-selling world of Amish fiction occupies shelves in Walmarts and boasts titles like The Women of Lancaster County and A Plain and Simple Heart whose covers feature blushing, black-clad blondes.
+The bizarre and best-selling world of Amish fiction fills shelves in Walmarts across the country and boasts titles like The Women of Lancaster County and A Plain and Simple Heart, their emblazoned with blushing, black-clad blonds.
 Most Amish books—thousands of them, so many that Library Journal now counts them as their own category—are romances written by evangelicals.

-But the new Amish novel the Hallowed Ones and its gore-drenched sequel The Outside are different.
-Laura Bickle’s gripping series is Amish apocalypse fiction.
+But a new Amish novel, The Hallowed Ones, and its gore-drenched sequel, The Outside, are different.
+Laura Bickle's gripping series is Amish apocalypse fiction.
 The Undead of Lancaster County versus Bonnet the Vampire Slayer.

 I stumbled upon The Hallowed Ones in the "popular" section of my local library's e-lending service and borrowed it for a laugh.
 Amish vector-vampires, hehe, I thought.
 But the joke was on me; I had nightmares for days.